IBM-Cloud/terraform-provider-ibm/website/docs/r/is_instance_template.html.markdown

   * `name` - (Optional, string) Name of the boot volume.
   * `delete_volume_on_instance_delete` - (Optional, bool) Configured to delete the boot volume to be deleted upon instance deletion.
 * `volume_attachments` - (Optional, list) A nested block describing the storage volume configuration for the template.
 Nested volume_attachments blocks have the following structure:
-  * `name` - (Required, string) Name of the boot volume.
+  * `name` - (Required, string) Name of the volume attachment.
-  * `volume` - (Required, string) Storage volume ID created under VPC.
+  * `volume` - (Optional, string, ForceNew) Storage volume ID created under VPC.
   * `delete_volume_on_instance_delete` - (Required, bool) Configured to delete the storage volume to be deleted upon instance deletion.
+  * `new_volume` - (Optional, list, ForceNew)
+    * `iops` - (Optional, int) The maximum I/O operations per second (IOPS) for the volume.
+    * `profile` - (Optional, string) The  globally unique name for the volume profile to use for this volume.
+    * `capacity` - (Optional, int) The capacity of the volume in gigabytes.
+The specified minimum and maximum capacity values for creating or updating volumes may expand in the future.
+    * `encryption_key` - (Optional, string) The CRN of the [Key Protect Root Key](https://cloud.ibm.com/docs/key-protect?topic=key-protect-getting-started-tutorial) or [Hyper Protect Crypto Service Root Key](https://cloud.ibm.com/docs/hs-crypto?topic=hs-crypto-get-started) for this resource.
 * `user_data` - (Optional, string) User data provided for the instance.

-**NOTE**: `volume_attachments` Volume attachments are not supported for instance groups, so if you plan to use this instance template with an instance group do not include volume attachment for Data volumes.
-Otherwise, you can add one or more secondary data volumes to be included in the template to be used when you provision the instances with the Template
+**NOTE**: `volume_attachments` Provide either 'volume'  with a storage volume id, or 'new_volume' to create a new volume.
+If you plan to use this template with instance group, provide the 'new_volume'.
+Instance group does not support template with existing storage volume IDs.

 ## Attribute Reference

 In addition to all arguments above, the following attributes are exported:

 * `id` - Id of the instance template
-* `name` - Instance Template name
-* `volume_attachments` - Collection of volume attachments.
-Nested `volume_attachments` blocks have the following structure:
-	* `delete_volume_on_instance_delete` - If set to true, when deleting the instance the volume will also be deleted.
-	* `name` - The user-defined name for this volume attachment.
-	* `volume` - The identity of the volume to attach to the instance, or a prototype object for a newvolume.
-* `primary_network_interfaces` - A nested block describing the primary network interface for the template
+* `primary_network_interfaces` - (Required, list) A nested block describing the primary network interface for the template.
+Nested  primary_network_interface block have the following structure:
-  * `allow_ip_spoofing` - Indicates whether source IP spoofing is allowed on this interface.
-  * `subnet` - The VPC subnet to assign to the interface.
+  * `subnet` - (Required, Forces new resource, string) The VPC subnet to assign to the interface.
-  * `name` - Name of the interface.
+  * `name` - (Optional, string) Name of the interface.
-  * `primary_ipv4_address` - Pv4 address assigned to the primary network interface.
+  * `primary_ipv4_address` - (Optional, string) IPv4 address assigned to the primary network interface.
-  * `security_groups` - List of security groups under the subnet.
+  * `security_groups` - (Optional, list) List of security groups under the subnet.
+  * `allow_ip_spoofing` - (Optional, bool) Indicates whether IP spoofing is allowed on this interface.
+If false, IP spoofing is prevented on this interface.
+If true, IP spoofing is allowed on this interface.
+* `volume_attachments` - (Optional, list) A nested block describing the storage volume configuration for the template.
+Nested volume_attachments blocks have the following structure:
+  * `name` - (Required, string) Name of the volume attachment.
+  * `volume` - (Optional, string, ForceNew) Storage volume ID created under VPC.
+  * `delete_volume_on_instance_delete` - (Required, bool) Configured to delete the storage volume to be deleted upon instance deletion.
+  * `new_volume` - (Optional, list, ForceNew)
+    * `iops` - (Optional, int) The maximum I/O operations per second (IOPS) for the volume.
+    * `profile` - (Optional, string) The  globally unique name for the volume profile to use for this volume.
+    * `capacity` - (Optional, int) The capacity of the volume in gigabytes.
+The specified minimum and maximum capacity values for creating or updating volumes may expand in the future.
+    * `encryption_key` - (Optional, string) The CRN of the [Key Protect Root Key](https://cloud.ibm.com/docs/key-protect?topic=key-protect-getting-started-tutorial) or [Hyper Protect Crypto Service Root Key](https://cloud.ibm.com/docs/hs-crypto?topic=hs-crypto-get-started) for this resource.
-* `network_interfaces` - A nested block describing the network interfaces for the template.
+* `network_interfaces` - (Optional, list) A nested block describing the network interfaces for the template.
+Nested  network_interfaces blocks have the following structure:
-  * `allow_ip_spoofing` - Indicates whether source IP spoofing is allowed on this interface.
-  * `subnet` - The VPC subnet to assign to the interface.
+  * `subnet` - (Required, Forces new resource, string) The VPC subnet to assign to the interface.
-  * `name` - Name of the interface.
+  * `name` - (Optional, string) Name of the interface.
-  * `primary_ipv4_address` - IPv4 address assigned to the network interface.
+  * `primary_ipv4_address` - (Optional, string) IPv4 address assigned to the network interface.
-  * `security_groups` - List of security groups under the subnet.
+  * `security_groups` - (Optional, list) List of security groups under the subnet.
+  * `allow_ip_spoofing` - (Optional, bool) Indicates whether IP spoofing is allowed on this interface.
+If false, IP spoofing is prevented on this interface.
+If true, IP spoofing is allowed on this interface.
-* `boot_volume` - A nested block describing the boot volume configuration for the template.
+* `boot_volume` - (Optional, block) A nested block describing the boot volume configuration for the template.
+Nested  boot_volume blocks have the following structure:
-  * `encryption` - encryption key CRN to encrypt the boot volume attached.
+  * `encryption` - (Optional, string) encryption key CRN to encrypt the boot volume attached.
-  * `name` - Name of the boot volume.
+  * `name` - (Optional, string) Name of the boot volume.
-  * `size` - Boot volume size to configured in GB.
-  * `profile` - Profile for the boot volume configured.
-  * `delete_volume_on_instance_delete` - Configured to delete the boot volume to be deleted upon instance deletion.
+  * `delete_volume_on_instance_delete` - (Optional, bool) Configured to delete the boot volume to be deleted upon instance deletion.
-* `resource_group` - Resource group ID.
+* `resource_group` - (Optional, Forces new resource, string) Resource group ID.
-* `user_data` - User data provided for the instance.
-* `image` - The ID of the image to used to create the template.
-* `placement_target` - The placement restrictions to use for the virtual server instance.
-  * `id` - The unique identifier for this dedicated host
-  * `crn` - The CRN for this dedicated host.
-  * `href` - The URL for this dedicated host.

 ## Import